1967 Oregon State Beavers football team: UCLA

-Southern California
+USC

 The #1 Trojans were a juggernaut.
 In the 1960s, USC would finish no worse than second in their conference, winning six conference championships, playing in five Rose Bowls and winning two national championships.
 The 1967 USC Trojans football team may have been the best Trojan team in the decade.
 The Sporting News ranked that USC team as the #9 team of the 20th century.
 Their non-conference schedule included #1 Notre Dame in Notre Dame; #3 Michigan State in East Lansing; and #4 Texas in the Coliseum.
-Southern California started off the non-conference slate with a 17–13 win over Texas.
+USC started off the non-conference slate with a 17–13 win over Texas.
 Then, they defeated Michigan State 21–17.
 In the Battle for the Jeweled Shillelagh, the Trojans defeated the Irish 24–7 at Notre Dame.
 The 17-point loss served as the largest margin of defeat the Irish would endure at Notre Dame between 1963 and 1976.
 When the Trojans rolled into Corvallis, they were averaging winning every game by more than 20 points against a very difficult schedule.
 The game marked the Trojans' first-ever trip to Corvallis.
 All previous Oregon State "home" games between the two teams had been held in Portland and Tacoma.